 The guidelines give girls tools to examine the underlying root

-cause of issues, develop a sustainable project plan and measure the
+cause of issues, develop sustainable project plans, and measure the

-impact of their project on their community, the target audience and
+impact of their projects on their communities, target audiences, and

 themselves.
 There is progression.
 While Girl Scout Juniors working on

-their Girl Scout Bronze Award will reflect on how the project could be
+their Girl Scout Bronze Awards will reflect on how their projects

-kept going, Girl Scout Cadettes plan for sustainability.
-Seniors and
+could be kept going, Girl Scout Cadettes plan for sustainability.

-Ambassadors work to ensure the sustainability of their project in
+Seniors and Ambassadors work to ensure the sustainability of their

-order to meet the Gold Award standards of excellence.
+project in order to meet Gold Award standards of excellence.

 While Juniors explore an issue that affects their Girl Scout